1jinwoo/ClassiPy/README.md

 # ClassiPy
 ## Features
-Takes search string as input and output category for the product that the search string is aimed to find.
+- Takes search string as input and output category for the product that the search string is aimed to find.

-## Dependence
+## Dependencies
 - NumPy
 - Pandas
 - TensorFlow